 Visit the incredible Suffi shrine, a welcome escape from the city’s hustle and bustle

 The Al Shaheed Monument is the martyr’s memorial spot for people who died during the Iran-Iraq War.
 These days it’s a highly controversial monument, as it was originally built during the Saddam era.
-If we’re lucky, we might get inside the museum under it!

 Welcome dinner and drinks in Erbil and meet up with those joining us in Erbil for the Kurdistan adventure.